veronicachelu/temporal_abstraction/README.md

 Then there are experiments using the Option-Critic framework in the same environment in comparison with the direction-based agent.
-The direction-based agent architecture uses exploration by means of the low-level decomposition of the SR matrix into useful traversal directions over the state manifold.
+The direction-based agent architecture uses exploration by means of the spectral decomposition of the SR matrix into useful traversal directions over the state manifold.

  I have also performed experiments in which the options are no longer discreate, but direction embeddings.
 However, in this case the experiments point toward the fact that the agent learn to ignore the high-level directions.